bcdev/zappend/docs/config.md

 Type _boolean_.
 Allow for dynamically computed values in dataset attributes `attrs` using the syntax `{{ expression }}`.
 Executing arbitrary Python expressions is a security risk, therefore this must be explicitly enabled.
 Refer to the user guide for more information.
 Defaults to `false`.
+### `extra`

+Type _object_.
+Arbitrary configuration that is not validated by default.
+Intended use is by a `slice_source` that expects an argument named `ctx` and therefore can access the configuration.
 ### `profiling`

 Profiling configuration.
 Allows for runtime profiling of the processing.